krtab/agnos/README.md

 ## Released binary

-Pre-compiled binaries for (relatively recent) Linux/amd64 are available for every tagged [release](https://github.com/krtab/agnos/releases).
-They are known to not work on Debian 11.
+Pre-compiled binaries for Linux/amd64 are available for every tagged [release](https://github.com/krtab/agnos/releases).
+Be aware that they are statically built using musl and vendoring their own openssl so that they can easily be installed even on older distributions.

 ## Archlinux AUR package